ENG517/Github-Docs-G1/content/desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop.md

 ## Creating an alias for a local repository

 You can create an alias for a local repository to help differentiate between repositories of the same name in {% data variables.product.prodname_desktop %}.
-Creating an alias does not affect the repository's name on {% data variables.product.prodname_dotcom %}.
-In the repositories list, aliases appear in italics.

 1. In the upper-left corner of {% data variables.product.prodname_desktop %}, to the right of the current repository name, click {% octicon "triangle-down" aria-label="The triangle-down icon" %}.
 1. Right-click the repository you want to create an alias for, then click **Create Alias**.
 1. Type an alias for the repository.
 1. Click **Create Alias**.

+#### Note:
+Creating an alias does not affect the repository's name on {% data variables.product.prodname_dotcom %}.
+In the repositories list, aliases appear in italics.

 ## Further reading